accent/ServerlessBasicsWorkshop/README.md

 > aws s3api create-bucket --bucket your-custom-and-unique-name-across-aws2 --acl public-read --region us-east-1

+This name has to be unique across entire AWS.

 ##### Deploy the app using CLI

+>  aws s3 cp source_file_name s3://your-custom-and-unique-name-across-aws2

 ##### Enable static hosting

+It enables hosting on the server for static files with index.html as default document.
+It may not exists, it's just mandatory to provide a filename.

+> aws s3 website s3://your-custom-and-unique-name-across-aws2 --index-document index.html

+The website will be available as: http://your-custom-and-unique-name-across-aws2.s3-website-us-east-1.amazonaws.com/

 #### Google Cloud Storage